Elliot-Sones/miniGPT/README.md

 # Transformers:
 [Simple video](https://www.youtube.com/watch?v=wjZofJX0v4M)

- **Transformers** are a type of deep neural network that takes a sequence of data (such as text), understands how each element in the sequence relates to the others and predicts what comes next.
+ **Transformers** are a type of deep neural network architecture that takes a sequence of data (such as text), understands how each element in the sequence relates to the others and predicts what comes next.

 ### How it works